port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/trivy.md

 curl -s https://raw.githubusercontent.com/port-labs/template-assets/main/kubernetes/install.sh | bash
 ```

-You can now browse to your Port environment to see that your blueprints have been created, and your k8s and Istio
+You can now browse to your Port environment to see that your blueprints have been created, and your k8s and Trivy
 resources are being reported to Port using the freshly installed k8s exporter.

 ## How does the installation script work?